DOME-Marketplace/onboarding/README.md

 #### Receiving and Accepting the Credential Offer
 - **Credential Offer**:
     - Within a few days after confirmation, you will receive an email with a credential offer.
-Click on 'Start Credential Offer' in the email.
+It is recommended to open this email on a different device from the one where the DOME Wallet is installed because you will need to scan the QR code with the wallet.
+Click on 'Start Credential Offer' in the email to proceed.

       ![Screenshot of the credential offer email](./assets/mail-1.png)